For graph and advanced features, download the full Intel Codex Vault and open it in Obsidian.

 Method 1: Command injection

-# Find injectable parameter (ping, traceroute, etc.)
+# Find an injectable parameter (ping, traceroute, etc.) and chain a payload.

 Method 2: Telnet/SSH with extracted credentials